Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Like the other powerful women on this list, Empress Liu’s legacy will continue to inspire discussion for a long time.

 * So as not to completely defy tradition, the robes Liu Er wore had lesser adornments and no sword.

 4. Empress Dowager Cixi (慈禧太后), AD 1835–1908

-An imperial concubine of Emperor Xianfeng, then the dowager and regent of Emperors Tongzhi and Guangxu, Cixi is often blamed for bringing down the Qing Empire.
-Many also regard her as the culprit behind China’s repeated defeats at the hands of European imperial powers.
+An imperial concubine of Qing Emperor Xianfeng, and the dowager and regent of Emperors Tongzhi and Guangxu, Cixi is often blamed as the woman who brought down the Qing Empire.
+Many also regard her as the culprit for China’s repeated defeats at the hands of European colonial powers.

 5. Jiang Qing (江青), AD 1914–1991